bwalker1/ModularityBP_Cpp/docs/index.rst

 Dependencies
 ***************

+To make our code run as quickly as possible, the underlying belief propagation algorithm has been written in C++.
+Wrapping and interfacing this code with the Python tools requires `swig <http://www.swig.org/index.php>`_, a tool for creating Python classes from C++ objects.

-Most of the dependencies for CHAMP are fairly standard tools for data analysis in Python:
+The python dependencies for *modbp* are fairly standard tools for data analysis in Python:

 + `NumPy <https://www.scipy.org/scipylib/download.html>`_ \: Python numerical analysis library.
 + `sklearn <http://scikit-learn.org/stable/install.html>`_ \:Machine learning tools for python.
 + `python-igraph <http://igraph.org/python/#downloads>`_ \:igraph python version for manipulation of networks.
 + `matplotlib <https://matplotlib.org/users/installing.html>`_ \:Python data visualization library.
++ `pandas  <https://pandas.pydata.org/pandas-docs/stable/install.html>`_ \:data structures and data analysis tools for python.

 These should all be handled automatically if using pip to install.

+We are also working on creating a conda recipe for easy installation through conda forge.

 Citation
 ___________